-These lawsuits imposed a layer of ambiguity over the restrictions placed on the use of Covid-19 relief funds.
+These lawsuits did not touch on pension funding, though it is possible that they contributed to some confusion over how the ARPA regulations would be enforced.
 Anecdotal evidence suggests that at least some government executives believed that stimulus-related budget surpluses could be used toward pension relief (Phaneuf, 2022).
 However, even in the absence of legal ambiguity, the fungibility of government aid means that states and localities receiving federal assistance may have been able to circumvent funding restrictions; any money that would ordinarily be spent on education, health, and transit, was freed up to be spent elsewhere, including on pensions.
 We explore the extent to which the extraordinary scope and size of this federal assistance resulted in improvements in public pension funding.